swcarpentry/make-novice/_episodes/01-intro.md

 But commenting out these lines, and subsequently uncommenting them, can be a hassle and source of errors in complicated pipelines.

-What we really want is an executable _description_ of our pipeline that allows software to do the tricky part for us: figuring out what steps need to be rerun.
+What we really want is an executable _description_ of our pipeline.

-Make was developed by
+This description divides the pipeline into jobs where each does an [action]({{ page.root }}/reference.html#action) which is a little part of our data processing workflow.
+By tracking what files are inputs (called pre-requistes or [dependencies]({{ page.root}}/reference.html#dependency)) and which are the outputs ([targets]({{page.root }}/reference.html#target)) of each step Make can figure out what steps need to be rerun.

+Behind the scenes this is done by comparing the modification timestamp of each of the file.
+If Make finds that the some of the dependencies are newer than the target, it means that we have an old version of the target and the pipeline job needs to run again to re-create it (which will also update its' modification timestamp).
+If the dependencies are all older than the target, it means that the target has been updated based on the dependencies and hence no action has to be done.
+In case there are several consecutive jobs in the pipeline the evaluation which steps have to be recreated are evaluated in a chain-like manner.

-Stuart Feldman in 1977 as a Bell Labs summer intern, and remains in widespread use today.
-Make can execute the commands needed to run our analysis and plot our results.
+For our pipeline Make can execute the commands needed to run our analysis and plot our results.
 Like shell scripts it allows us to execute complex sequences of commands via a single shell command.
 Unlike shell scripts it explicitly records the dependencies